 - Business information: data identifying you in relation to matters on which you instruct us or in which you are involved;

-- Your logon ID and password: for access to FRS Direct, extranets and other client services or platforms;
+- Your logon ID and password: for access to RS Direct, extranets and other client services or platforms;

 - Information from public sources: e.g. Linked in and similar professional networks, directories or internet publications;